odoo/documentation/content/administration/hosting.rst

 .. important::
-   Odoo Online's :ref:`intermediary versions <supported_versions>` are not supported by Odoo.sh or on-premise.
+   Odoo Online's :ref:`intermediary versions <supported_versions>` are not supported by Odoo.sh or on-premises.
 Therefore, if the database to transfer is running an intermediary version, it must be upgraded first to the next :ref:`major version <supported_versions>`, waiting for its release if necessary.